General information about the Court

 History of the Court [Return to top]

-The Forty-Fourth Legislative Assembly created the Office of the Workers' Compensation Court on July 1, 1975, to provide an efficient and effective forum for the resolution of disputes arising under the Workers' Compensation Act, § 39-71-101, MCA, et seq., and the Occupational Disease Act, § 39-72-101, MCA, et seq.
-Subsequent Legislatures have increased the Court's exclusive jurisdiction to include matters such as disputes involving independent contractor exemptions and enforcement of the Department of Labor and Industry's investigatory powers.
+The Forty-Fourth Legislative Assembly created the Office of the Workers' Compensation Court on July 1, 1975, to provide an efficient and effective forum for resolving disputes arising under the Workers' Compensation Act (WCA), § 39-71-101, MCA, et seq., and the Occupational Disease Act (ODA), § 39-72-101, MCA, et seq.
+Subsequent Legislatures have increased the Court's jurisdiction to include disputes involving independent contractor exemptions and appeals of DLI's orders on workers' compensation and occupational disease issues.

 Jurisdiction [Return to top]

-Except for specified regulatory matters, the Court has original (trial) jurisdiction over issues arising under the Workers' Compensation Act and under the Occupational Disease Act.
-The Court's exclusive jurisdiction also extends to disputes involving independent contractor exemptions under both the Workers' Compensation and Unemployment Insurance Acts, enforcement of the Department of Labor and Industry's (DLI) subpoenas, civil penalties for violations of workers' compensation provisions, and the two-year return to work preference specified in section 39-71-317(2), MCA.
-Trials are conducted statewide in five major Montana cities.
-All proceedings and hearings before the Court are governed by the appropriate provisions of the Montana Administrative Procedure Act.
-The Court is bound by common law and the statutory rules of evidence.
+Except for specified regulatory matters, the Court has original jurisdiction over issues arising under the WCA and under the ODA.
+The Court's jurisdiction also extends to disputes involving independent contractor exemptions under the WCA, penalties for failure to maintain workers' compensation coverage, civil penalties for theft of workers' compensation benefits, and the two-year return to work preference.
+Trials are conducted statewide in six Montana cities.
+The Court is bound by common law and statutory rules of evidence, including the Montana Rules of Evidence.
 In workers' compensation regulatory matters over which the DLI has original jurisdiction, the Court acts as an appellate court, conducting judicial review.
-The rules of the Court can be found in the Administrative Rules of Montana (ARM) at 24.5.301, et seq.
+The Court’s rules are in the Administrative Rules of Montana at 24.5.301, et seq.

 Workers' Compensation Judge [Return to top]